augmentable-dev/tickgit/README.md

 - Current status of a `goal` can be reported by simply parsing the repository's `head`
 - Less context switching between the codebase itself and the system describing "what needs to be done"

-Generally speaking, this is an experiment in ways to do project management, within the codebase of a project itself.
+Generally speaking, this is an experiment in ways to do project management, within the codebase of a project.
 With a `git` history and some clever parsing, quite a bit of metadata about a project can be gleaned from its codebase.
 Let's see how useful we can make that information.

 ### Installation